JakubDziegielewski/BOT_lab5/Results/README.md

 # BOT_lab5
-Files that are made during running of safe_script.py
+Files that are made during the execution of safe_script.py